-As a reminder, SUNY regulation states that candidates pursuing professional certification are required to be in their student teaching placements for 20 days or 50 clock hours if they qualify for the NYSED Limited Exemption.
-However, an absence can be requested in advance for professional conferences, job interviews and/or teacher recruitment fairs.
+As a reminder, SUNY regulation states that candidates pursuing initial certification are required to be in their student teaching placements for the duration of the entire semester (excluding observed holidays and school breaks/vacations).
+However, an absence can be requested in advance for professional conferences, teacher recruitment fairs, and job interviews.
 Approvals are not guaranteed and will be determined on a case-by-case basis.

-- In order to be considered for an absence, the candidate should complete the Request for Absence from Student Teaching Form. - > In addition to the candidate, the cooperating teacher is required to sign this form. - In order to be considered for an excused absence, the candidate MUST submit the Request for Absence from Student Teaching Form to the Office of Field Experiences at least 5 business days prior to the date of request and receive written approval from the Director of OFE. - Please note: If the cooperating teacher denies the request, the candidate should still send the form to the Director of the Office of Field Experiences.
+- In order to be considered for an absence, the candidate should complete the Request for Absence from Student Teaching Form. - $\circ$ In addition to the candidate, the cooperating teacher is required to sign this form. - In order to be considered for an excused absence, the candidate MUST submit the Request for Absence from Student Teaching Form to the Office of Field Experiences at least 5 business days prior to the date of request and receive written approval from the Director of OFE. - Please note: If the cooperating teacher denies the request, the candidate should still send the form to the Director of the Office of Field Experiences.